abhiTronix/vidgear/docs/index.md

 &thinsp;

-> VidGear is a High-Performance Framework that provides an one-stop **Video-Processing** solution for building real-time media applications in python :fire:
+> VidGear is a High-Performance **Video-Processing** Framework for building complex real-time media applications in python :fire:

-VidGear provides an easy-to-use, highly extensible, **[Multi-Threaded](https://docs.python.org/3/library/threading.html) + [Asyncio](https://docs.python.org/3/library/asyncio.html) wrapper** around many state-of-the-art specialized libraries like [OpenCV][opencv], [FFmpeg][ffmpeg], [ZeroMQ][zmq], [picamera][picamera], [starlette][starlette], [pafy][pafy], [pyscreenshot][pyscreenshot] and [python-mss][mss] at its backend, and enable us to flexibly exploit their internal parameters and methods, while silently delivering robust error-handling and unparalleled real-time performance.
+VidGear provides an easy-to-use, highly extensible, **Multi-Threaded + Asyncio Framework** on top of many state-of-the-art specialized libraries like *[OpenCV][opencv], [FFmpeg][ffmpeg], [ZeroMQ][zmq], [picamera][picamera], [starlette][starlette], [pafy][pafy], [pyscreenshot][pyscreenshot] and [python-mss][mss]* at its backend, and enable us to flexibly exploit their internal parameters and methods, while silently delivering robust error-handling and unparalleled real-time performance.

 > _"Write Less and Accomplish More"_ — VidGear's Motto

-VidGear focuses on simplicity, and thereby lets programmers and software developers to easily integrate and perform Complex Video Processing Tasks in just few lines of python code.
+VidGear focuses on simplicity, and thereby lets programmers and software developers to easily integrate and perform Complex Video Processing Tasks, in just a few lines of code.

 &thinsp;